kristinemlarson/gnssrefl/README.md

 * Investigate surface related biases for polar tide gauge calculations (ice vs water).

-* We have contributors for allowing the NMEA format.
-We currently need to translate to Fortran to improve the speed.

 * I have ported NOCtide.m and will add it here when I get a chance.

 </ol>